 Responsibility & Liability

 Town of Parkton’s Responsbility & Liability

 The Town of Parkton does not assume the responsibility of inspecting the consumer’s piping or apparatus and will not be responsible, therefore.

 The Town of Parkton reserves the right to refuse services unless the consumer’s lines or piping are installed in such manner as to prevent cross-connections or backflow.

 The Town of Parkton shall not be liable for damage of any kind whatsoever resulting from water or the use of water on the consumer’s premises, unless such damage results directly from negligence on the part of the Town.
 The Town of Parkton shall not be responsible for any damage done by or resulting from any defect in the plumbing, fixtures, or appliances on the consumer’s premises.
 The Town shall not be responsible for negligence of third persons or forces beyond the control of the Town of Parkton resulting in any interruption of services.

 The consumer’s sewer line begins at the dwelling and ends at the sewer main.

 The consumer’s water line starts on the backside of the water meter box.

-The most common cause for a high water bill running water your toilet.
+The most common cause for a high water bill is running water in your toilet.
 A continuously running toilet can waste up to 200 gallons a day.
-That can double a families typical water use, so fix toilet leaks as soon as possible.
+That can double a family’s typical water use, so fix toilet leaks as soon as possible.
 Some leaks are easy to find, such as a dripping faucet or running toilet.

 Never flush these items down the toilet: